- Integrated Postsecondary Education Data System (IPEDS) 2016-17, National Center for Education Statistics, http://nces.ed.gov/ipeds/

 Located in a Kansas city of the same name, Colby Community College provides a number of one-year and two-year degree programs.
 It is not only among the best colleges for veterinary science degree programs, but is also one of the more affordable choices.
 The college has a range of student support services - from academic counseling to career placement - that help people succeed academically and professionally.

-CCC is one of only a few schools nationwide to offer online degrees for veterinary science.
+CCC is one of only a few schools nationwide to offer online veterinary science degrees.
 Its program combines online classwork with hands-on experience in a veterinary hospital.
-Meanwhile, its on-campus veterinary technology program is among the oldest in the country.
+Meanwhile, its on-campus vet tech program is among the oldest in the country.
 Both options result in an Associate of Applied Science degree.

 Founded in 1964, Colby Community College enrolls nearly 2,000 students.